Himorogi

 During the Aoi Festival in Kyoto the himorogi is a square space surrounded by green branches with an evergreen tree at the center as a yorishiro.
 A more elaborate himorogi can also be made with a straw mat on the ground with on it a ceremonial 8-legged stand called an hassoku-an (八足案) decorated with shimenawa and sacred emblems.

 The etymology of the word is unclear, but it appears already in the Nihon Shoki and in the Man'yōshū.
-The term "himorogi" refers equally to the focal point "tree" and to the sacred space, both of which are deemed to be purified or "unpolluted".
+The term first appears in the Nihon Shoki in the narrative of the tenson kōrin, where the deity Takamimusubi erects a himorogi together with an iwasaka in preparation for the descent to earth of his heavenly grandson; the same chronicle also records that, during the reign of Emperor Sujin, a shikataki himorogi was erected in the village of Yamato no Kasanui and used for the worship of Amaterasu Ōmikami.The term "himorogi" refers equally to the focal point "tree" and to the sacred space, both of which are deemed to be purified or "unpolluted".